12rootx/Auto-ELT-pipeline-multi-agent-system-for-medallion-warehouse/README.md

 1. 🔍 Inspects all datasets and infers schema
 2. 🏗️ Designs the **Medallion architecture** automatically
-3. 🧱 Generates dbt models for Bronze, Silver, Gold, and Views
+3. 🧱 Generates dbt models for Bronze, Silver, Gold, and Views, along with reusable, adujstable design plan object.
 4. 👥 Requests human approval for schema and transformation logic
 5. ⚡ Sets up incremental/full-refresh strategies
-6. 🚀 Generates a fully deployable dbt project
+6. 🚀 Generates a fully dbt project

 ---